-A pre-wedding shoot in San Diego is always fun, especially on the beaches of of La Jolla and Carlsbad.
+A pre-wedding shoot in San Diego is always fun, especially on the beaches of La Jolla and Carlsbad.

 We started pre-wedding shoot in La Jolla and had a nice chilled out walk along the coast.
-These two needed very little direction, all I had to do was to get them to look at each other and the pictures made themselves.
+These two needed minimal direction, all I had to do was to get them to look at each other and the pictures made themselves.
 A couple very much in love like these two make it so easy for me, I just need to point the camera and shoot.
 Mix that with this beautiful location and it is like shooting fish in a barrel.

 Later we worked our way north up the stunning Pacific coast highway, (the 101).
 This is one of my favourite roads. and every time I visit San Diego I choose the 101 to get me north or south when I have time because it’s just such an amazing dive.

-We arrived in Oceanside just north of carlsbad about before the sun set and took a walk on the pier.
+We arrived in Oceanside just north of Carlsbad about before the sunset and took a walk on the pier.
 As always it was a hive of activity with couples just chilling out on an evening walk to fishermen and families enjoying the evening.
 Once again my job was made easy by these two and the beautiful surroundings.
 It was the perfect way to end a pre-wedding shoot.

 I Have known Sommer and Mike for a while and they were at Crystal & Gio’s wedding.
-Like those two they are pleasure to be around.
+Like those two they are a pleasure to be around.
 I look forward to getting the chance to beat Mike at a round of golf next time I’m over there and get a few more pointers on how to surf.

 I love getting the opportunity to photograph weddings and engagement shoots in California and this one was an absolute joy.